-Myeloma does not always cause symptoms in its early stages, and might be picked up on a routine blood test.
+Myeloma, also called multiple myeloma does not always cause symptoms in its early stages, and might be picked up on a routine blood test.

 You might be more prone to infection, such as chest infections.
 Once you have an infection, it might take longer to get better.
 This is because you do not have enough healthy white blood cells to fight the bacteria or viruses.

 Too much calcium in your blood

 When the bones are damaged, calcium is released into the bloodstream.
 Too much calcium in the blood is called hypercalcaemia.
 This makes you feel very thirsty, sick and tired.
 You might also pass a lot of urine, as your body tries to get rid of the extra calcium.
 If hypercalcaemia is not treated and gets worse, it can make you drowsy and difficult to wake.

 About 30 out of 100 people (30%) with myeloma have symptoms like these when they first go to the doctor.